 The impact of Fair Trade certification

 Today, Fair Trade Certified™ products originating in more than 45 countries are being sold in the United States.
-Those purchases add up to significant impact in countries that need it the most.
+Those purchases add up to significant impact for producers in countries that need it the most.

 Farmers and workers

 Last year, Fair Trade empowered farmers and workers in countries across Africa, Asia, Oceania, Latin America, and the Caribbean to reach better terms with their trading partners.

 Since 1998, Fair Trade producers have earned a total financial benefit of $440 million, including nearly $295 million in Community Development Funds and $146 million as a result of the Fair Trade Minimum Price.

 Social, economic, and environmental protections

 Fair Trade products are produced according to rigorous Fair Trade standards that protect farmers, workers, fishermen, and the environment.